rupeshpanwar/quick-bite/0.Let-us-get-hands-dirty/k8s/K8s-Summary.md

 If your cluster has a default storage class, you can deploy a Pod using just a PodSpec and a PVC.
 You do not need to manually create a StorageClass.
 However, real-world production clusters will usually have multiple StorageClasses, so it’s best practice creating and managing StorageClasses that suit your business and application needs.
 The default StorageClass is normally only useful in development environments and times when you do not have specific storage requirements.

+  Kubernetes has a powerful storage subsystem that allows it to leverage storage from a wide variety of external storage back ends.

+Each back end requires a plugin so that its storage assets can be used on the cluster, and the preferred type of plugin is a CSI plugin.
+Once a plugin is enabled, Persistent Volumes (PV) are used to represent external storage resources on the Kubernetes cluster, and Persistent Volume Claims (PVC) are used to give Pods access to PV storage.

+Storage Classes take things to the next level by allowing applications to dynamically request storage.
+You create a Storage Class object that references a class, or tier, of storage from a storage back-end.
+Once created, the Storage Class watches the API server for new Persistent Volume Claims that reference the Storage Class.
+When a matching PVC arrives, the SC dynamically creates the storage and makes it available as a PV that can be mounted as a volume into a Pod (container).
 </details>

 <details>